Corporate Governance-Risk Management

 Board of Directors The highest decision-making unit for risk management, responsible for approving risk management policies and frameworks, and supervising the effective operation of risk management mechanisms.
 Since climate change issues have been incorporated into risk management, the implementation results are regularly reported to the board to ensure the effective implementation of climate-related risk management systems.

 Risk Management Department Composed of the highest supervisors of each business unit/functional organization, responsible for identifying risks and opportunities and assessing their impact on company operations.
+Hold meetings to discuss climate change and related topics, collect management's responses to climate change, consolidate company strategies, and submit climate risk management reports to the board.

 Sustainable Development Committee Executive Office Conduct climate scenario analysis, collect climate-related risks and opportunities, analyze evaluation forms from risk management department members, consolidate potential and actual risks and opportunities for the company, and plan related action or preventive/mitigation measures to produce climate risk management reports.